What is Accuracy Limit Factor of Current Transformers?

 The ALF is particularly significant for protection-class CTs, which are responsible for providing accurate current to protective relays.
 Here’s why ALF matters:

 1. Handling High Fault Currents: During fault conditions, the current in the system can rise to many times the rated value.
-The ALF ensures that the CT can accurately measure such high currents without distortion or saturation, allowing protective relays to function correctly.
+During fault conditions, the current in the system can rise to many times the rated value.
+To address this, the Accuracy Limit Factor (ALF) ensures that the current transformer (CT) can accurately sense such high currents without distortion or saturation.
+So, it allows protective relays to function correctly.

 2. Relay Reliability: Protective relays rely on accurate current inputs to determine whether to isolate a faulted section of the system.
-An appropriate ALF ensures the CT’s output remains proportional to the primary current, enabling the relay to operate reliably.
+So, an appropriate ALF ensures the CT’s output remains proportional to the primary current, enabling the relay to operate reliably.

 3. Saturation Avoidance: If a CT saturates, it can no longer provide accurate secondary current signals.
-A high ALF indicates that the CT can withstand higher fault currents without saturating.
+So, a high ALF indicates that the CT can withstand higher fault currents without saturating.